Christopher-Roman/ChiDogs-Backend/README.md

 ## What is ChiDogs? ##

 ChiDogs is a social network for people and their dogs.
-It is a community for people to share favorite dog park locations, get vet recommendations, create and foster friendships for both themselves and their dogs.
+It is a community for people to share favorite dog park locations, get vet recommendations, and create and foster friendships for both themselves and their dogs.

 ## Client Story ##